RotekHandelsGmbH/pfsense_tailscale_certificates_renewal/README.rst

     - the ``Certificate data`` is the certificate which can be extracted from the first block of the ``fullchain.pem``
     - the ``Private key data`` is the private key

     .. image:: images/02_pfsense_certificate_create.png
        :alt: pfsense certificate create
        :width: 800
        :align: center

-    - select Your certificate for the webConfigurator
+    - select Your certificate for the webConfigurator:

     .. image:: images/03_pfsense_certificate_webconfig.png
        :alt: pfsense certificate webConfigurator